abavisg/may-vibes-3/README.md

 # 📥 Smart Inbox Cleaner

 A local desktop-like productivity tool that helps you triage your inbox using GTD principles.
+Now available as both a web app (Streamlit) and a native desktop app (Electron).

 ## Features